hughbien/notebook/the_pomodoro_technique.md

 signifies one Pomodoro spent on the task.
 You can't fit multiple tasks into a single Pomodoro and you cannot extend the minutes in a Pomodoro.
 Every four Pomodori, take a longer break.
 When the task is finished - cross it off.
-If you finish before the Pomodoro is over - practice overlearning.
+If you finish before the Pomodoro is over - practice over-learning.
 At the end of the day, make notes in your Records Sheet (# of Pomodori for types of tasks, interruptions, # of Pomodori total, etc...)